Sushanth-Kathirvelu/Navi-P4/README.md

       https://www.kaggle.com/c/home-credit-default-risk/

-### Goal: Predict how capable each applicant is of repaying a loan.
+### Goal: Predict if an applicant is capable of repaying a loan.

 ## Prerequisites
 List of requirements and links to install them: